Before you apply Back to Main Menu

 How to apply for student finance?

-The quickest and easiest way to apply is to sign into your student finance account.
+The quickest and easiest way to apply is to sign into your student finance account (opens in a new tab)

 What evidence you'll need to send

-After you’ve submitted your application, indicating that you are estranged, we will send you a form (SEF) to complete and another form (IVE) for a third party to complete to confirm your circumstances.
 You should provide as much evidence as you can to support your application.
 Send your evidence to your local Student Finance office.

 Extra help